BehrTheDon/BehrDice/README.md

 ## ⚒️ How It Works

 1. Player types `/roll (1/2)` to roll 1 or 2 dice.
-(Can Be Disabled if using Inventory item.
-Config for Disabling Command Below)
+(Can Be Disabled if using Inventory item.)

-Set this in `config.lua`:
+Set this in `config.lua` to disable the dice command:
 ```lua
 RollDice.UseCommand = false
 ```
 2. Player uses the dice item to roll 2 dice.
-(Can Be Disabled if using Command.
-Config for Disabling Inventory item Below)
+(Can Be Disabled if using Command.)

-Set this in `config.lua`:
+Set this in `config.lua` to disable the dice inventory items:
 ```lua
 RollDice.InventorySystem = "none"
 ```